Inclusive Hiring

 HBCU Careers in Football Forum

 The NFL is dedicated to increasing opportunities for students and administrators from HBCUs.
 The HBCU Careers in Football Forum provides HBCU students and entry-level athletic department staff members the chance to learn about careers in the sports industry and the NFL.
-The 2021 event convened over 170 participants from 43 HBCUs.

 Tracking Progress